MicrosoftDocs/sql-docs/docs/advanced-analytics/r/provision-the-r-server-only-sql-server-2016-enterprise-vm-on-azure.md

     > This fall, look for the release of a new virtual machine that includes SQL Server 2017 and the 9.2.1 release of Machine Learning Server.
     > Until then, you can update the version of SQL Server installed on this virtual machine by using the SQL Server Installation Center and choosing the Upgrade option.
 For more information, see [Upgrade SQL Server by using the installation wizard](https://docs.microsoft.com/sql/database-engine/install-windows/upgrade-sql-server-using-the-installation-wizard-setup).

-5. After the virtual machine has been created and is running, click the **Connect** button to open a connection and log into the new machine.
+5. After the virtual machine has been created and is running, click the **Connect** button to open a connection and log in to the new machine.

 5. After you connect, you can install additional R package, or  your preferred development tool.

 ### Install additional R tools

 By default, Microsoft R Server includes all the R tools installed with a base installation of R, including RTerm and RGui.
-A shortcut to RGui has been added to the desktop, if you want to get started using R right away.
+A shortcut to RGui has also been added to the desktop.

 However, you might wish to install additional R tools, such as RStudio, R Tools for Visual Studio (RTVS), or Microsoft R Client.
 See the following links for download locations and instructions: